Barking is a way dogs communicate. It can mean anything from playfulness to danger.

 - no shelter or kennel

 - ill health

-- competition amongst neighbouring dogs and cats whereby there is inadequate separation between them
+- competition among neighbouring dogs and cats particularly where there is inadequate separation between them

 - kept in circumstances that are unsuitable for that particular breed